-According to a the New York Times LED lights to are good for up to 50,000 hours of illumination, compared to just a maximum of 2,000 hours for older lights.
+According to the New York Times LED lights are good for up to 50,000 hours of illumination, compared to a maximum of just 2,000 hours for older lights.
 For a business that means they not only save on energy usage but on maintenance and replacement costs too.

 LEDs can reduce greenhouse gas emissions

 LEDs use less electricity, so if your power still comes from fossil fuels then using LEDs is a win for the environment.

 LEDs can provide a more appealing light and increase productivity

 Studies show that ensuring your business has adequate and pleasant light levels can improve concentration and productivity from your team.

 *Help with the upfront cost of replacing lighting

 Under state government schemes in both New South Wales and Victoria certain businesses qualify for varying levels of rebates on lighting replacements.

 The following categories of businesses that qualify are:

 You may also be eligible for funding through Environmental Upgrade Agreements (EUAs).
 EUAs are a council based funding mechanism in Victorian and NSW.
 EUAs are set up to help building owners, tenants and investors finance environmental upgrades such as LED lighting, insulation and solar energy.